-Born in 1932 in Nagoya, Japan, Kuwayama graduated from the Japanese Painting course at Tokyo University of the Arts where he found himself uninterested in the both the strict and traditional apprentice nihonga [ Japanese painting ] system and the contemporary Japanese art scene in Japan of the time.
-In 1958, along with his young wife, the painter Rakuko Naito he moved to New York, where he has been living and working ever since.
-After his solo exhibition at Green Gallery, the prominent vanguard gallery of the day, run by the eccentric art dealer Richard Bellamy, in 1961, Kuwayama began making monochromatic acrylic paintings in geometric forms and pioneered the American Minimalist movement in the 1960s and 1970s.
-The artist turned his back on the abstract, and gestural based, painting style of the era and alongside other young artists of his generation began to pursue another style of “pure abstract” painting style.
-The then an art critic, Donald Judd, was an early advocate of Kuwayama and followed his early career noting his contribution to this emerging form and what would later be termed Minimalism.
+Born in 1932 in Nagoya, Japan, Tadaaki Kuwayama graduated from the Japanese Painting course at Tokyo University of the Arts where he found himself uninterested in both the rigid traditional nihonga apprentice system as well as the contemporary Japanese art scene in Japan of the time.
+He moved to New York in 1958, along with his young wife, the painter Rakuko Naito, where they have been living and working ever since.
+After his 1961 solo exhibition at Green Gallery, the prominent vanguard gallery run by eccentric art dealer Richard Bellamy, Kuwayama began making monochromatic acrylic paintings in geometric forms, becoming a pioneer of what became known as the American Minimalist movement of the 1960s and 1970s.
+The artist turned his back on the abstract, and gesture based painting style of the era, beginning to pursue another style of “pure abstract” painting alongside other young artists of his generation.
+Donald Judd, then an art critic, was an early advocate of Kuwayama and followed his career noting his contribution to the emerging form of what would later be termed Minimalism.

-Kuwayama’s oeuvre can be understood as spanning several periods, marked in part by his use in different materials.
-Until 1962, when he had his second solo exhibition in the U.S., he produced paintings using Japanese mineral pigments and acrylic solvent on boards wrapped in Japanese paper.
-After that and until about 1969, he used acrylic paint; in the 1970s, he used metallic paints; and in the 1980s, he painted in oil.
-Since the 1990s, he has made space itself his work.
-His globally acclaimed works, which are intended to be pure art and provide an immersive experience, display no subjective expression.
+Kuwayama’s oeuvre can be understood as spanning several periods, marked in part by his use of different materials.
+Until 1962, when he had his second solo exhibition in the United States, he produced paintings using Japanese mineral pigments and acrylic solvent on boards wrapped in Japanese paper.
+After that, the artist used acrylic paint until around 1969; then he turned to metallic paints through the 1970s; and oil in the 1980s.
+But since the 1990s, Kuwayama has made space itself his work.
+His globally acclaimed works display no subjective expression—they are intended as pure art and provide an immersive experience in the viewing space.

-Kuwayama’s artistic journey has extended over half a century and is noteworthy for an unrelenting experimental spirit and a ferocity of art-making that continues to today.
+Kuwayama’s artistic journey has extended over half a century.
+His relentlessly experimental spirit and ferocity of art-making continues to today.